cscorley/dissertation/chapters/1_introduction/3_goals.md

 particular, because topic models are sensitive to parameter selection [@Biggers-etal_2014], we perform parameter sweeps across both tasks of feature location and developer identification.
-We seek, per project, an optimal parameter configuration that works well on either task.
+We seek, per project, an optimal parameter configuration that works well on both tasks.
 Further, as changesets themselves have different features, such as added, removed, and context lines, we investigate which seem to be most beneficial to each approach.